lmcrean/RetrOlympics-Rush/README.md

 ### Resources consulted

-- Flappy Bird was researched as it had well resourced tutorials and easy to implement
+- Simple sidescroller games were researched as they had well resourced tutorials and were easy to implement

 #### KaBoom.js Resources